 Schnapper's perspective suggests a strong emphasis on 'rooting' plurality to a strong common base.
 Wieviorka further argues that whilst the Republic's principles assumed an assimilationist perspective, and that such a perspective has indeed been promoted throughout post-revolution French history, the 'tolerant perspective', or integrationist perspective in Boucher's words, would correspond more closely to what happened in reality: there had to be a renegotiation of republican values in the face of an influx of migrants.
 The renegotiation in question could be taken to refer to the politiques d'insertion described above, that is governmental responses to immigrants' welfare.
 Wieviorka makes a distinction between the assimilationist and integrationist perspective, believing that French history reflects more flexibility than the Republican model is usually understood to stand for.
 Still, the official discourse can nonetheless be seen to remain assimilationist, except for a short period (the insertion years) at the beginning of the 1980s.
-Although policies, in practice, have reflected perspectives that are usually associated with the pluralist model of integration.
+Although policies, in practice, have reflected perspectives that are usually associated with the pluralist model of integration, in theory, the official take has remained profoundly based on republican integration.
 The gap between the official and unofficial discourses is discussed later in the chapter where it is argued that the establishment of a 'double discourse' can work against ethnic communities.